Leo von Zumbusch

 He studied medicine in Vienna, where he later worked as an assistant to dermatologists Moritz Kaposi and Gustav Riehl.
-In 1906 he obtained his habilitation for dermatology and syphilology, and in 1912 became an associate professor.
+In 1906, he obtained his habilitation for dermatology and syphilology, and in 1912 became an associate professor.

-In 1909 he was named head of the Rudolfspital in Vienna, and four years later relocated to the University of Munich.
-In 1915 he was appointed director of the department of syphilis and dermatology.
-In 1932/33 he served as university rector.
-In 1935 he was forced by the Nazi government to relinquish his position at the university for political reasons.
+In 1909, he was named head of the Rudolfspital in Vienna, and four years later relocated to the Ludwig-Maximilians-Universität München.
+In 1915, he was appointed director of the department of syphilis and dermatology.
+From 1932 to 1933, he served as university rector.
+In 1935, he was forced by the Nazi government to relinquish his position at the university for political reasons.

-In 1910 he described a rare form of generalized pustular psoriasis that is now referred to as Zumbusch psoriasis.
+In 1910, he described a rare form of generalized pustular psoriasis that is now referred to as Zumbusch psoriasis.